Appraisal Value vs. Market Value

 two-story home with veranda and garage

-The terms “appraised value” and “market value” can confuse buyers and sellers.
+The terms appraised value and market value can confuse buyers and sellers.
 They both refer to evaluations on your property, yet they come from two different sources and impact the homebuying process differently.
-Whether you’re buying, selling or refinancing, understanding the difference between the terms can make things slightly less confusing.
+Whether you’re buying, selling or refinancing, understanding the difference between the terms can help you through the process.

 Key insights

-• The current market conditions and buyers determine market value, which is simply how much a buyer is willing to pay for your property.
+Market value is how much a buyer is willing to pay for your property.

-• Multiple factors go into determining appraised and market value, both in and out of your control.
+Multiple factors go into determining appraised and market value, such as the home’s features and location, plus comparable sales.

 What is appraised value?